-According to 2007 occurred DNA analysis these are the two varieties Nuragus Arrubiu and Nuragus Moscadeddu (also Nuragus Moscatello, Nuragus Rosso Rompizolla) to separate vines, with which they must not be confused.
-The late-ripening, high-yielding vine is resistant to spring frosts and falsities mildew, but prone to powdery mildew.
-It produces rather simple, mild white wines with fruity aromas and a slightly bitter aftertaste.
+According to 2007 done DNA analysis these are the two varieties Nuragus Arrubiu and Nuragus Moscadeddu (also Nuragus Moscatello, Nuragus Rosso Rompizolla) to independent vines, with which they must not be confused.
+The late-ripening, high-yielding vine is resistant to spring frosts and fakes mildew, but prone to powdery mildew.
+It tends to produce simple, mild white wines with fruity aromas and a slightly bitter aftertaste.
 The variety is distributed mainly in the west of the island in the provinces of Cagliari and Oristano.
 From it is sorted the DOC white wine Nuragus di Cagliari vinified.
 She will also be responsible for the production of wormwood and sparkling wine used.
-The acreage in 2010 was 1,345 hectares with a strong decline (ten years earlier it was still 3,186 hectares).
+The acreage in 2010 was 1,345 hectares with a strong downward trend (ten years earlier it was still 3,186 hectares).

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012